Chipdelmal/MoNeT/DataAnalysis/Tutorial/README.md

 (maleToggle, femaleToggle) = (True, True)
 ```

 Although not critical, we then define the style constants that will be used for our plots throughout the script.
 Our package takes `#HEX`-coded color entries.
+The `cmaps` for the spatial heatmaps can also be generated automatically (this will be clearer when the spatial analysis part is presented).

 ```python
 colors = ['#2d2275', '#fc074f', '#ccf70c', '#3399ff']